reqnroll/Reqnroll.ExploratoryTestProjects/ReqnrollFormatters/ReqnrollFormatters.CustomizedHtml/README.md

 ### 1. Theming

 Customize the overall look and feel of the report by defining a theme.
-This is demonstrated in the `ThemedHtmlFormatter` class.
+This is demonstrated in the `CustomThemedHtmlFormatter` class.

 - **Example**: Dark theme with custom colors for different elements
 - **Documentation**: [Cucumber React Components - Theming](https://github.com/cucumber/react-components?tab=readme-ov-file#theming)